jbrandew/simulateSats/README.txt

-based on walker delta 360 (20,18) constellation. most math is done in terms of meters (i.e., divide by 3e8 for prop delay) base stations are not connected to other base stations
+based on walker delta 360 (20,18) constellation. most math is done in terms of meters (i.e., divide by 3e8 for prop delay) base stations are not connected to other base stations the "players" matrix is ordered: LEOs, base stations

 Used the following guide to be able to use graphics: https://medium.com/@shaoyenyu/make-matplotlib-works-correctly-with-x-server-in-wsl2-9d9928b4e36a